mpenet/pact/README.md

 * **Register new generators**, either globally or on per-call basis.

-* **Arbitrary predicates**: Predicate forms parsing is done using spec (conform), with conform, that's all you need to know to do it yourself.
-We conform predicate forms against a set of conformers we hold internally (that you can extend yourself), so that you can destructure from the conform call (ex grab argument values, or anything really) in order to then generate the appropriate openapi data via a supplied function. `pact` comes with a number of useful predicate parsers that allow to generate correct schemas for common cases (numercic comparaisons, length bounds and so on).
+* **Arbitrary predicates**: Predicate forms parsing is done using spec , with conform.
+We destructure predicate forms via conform, so that you grab any value from them (anything in the body of the function really) in order to then generate the appropriate openapi data via a supplied function that take these bindings as argument. `pact` comes with a number of useful predicate parsers that allow to generate correct schemas for common cases (numercic comparaisons, length bounds and so on).
 This is really an escape hatch, generally you don't have to go that far and can get by registering generators for `idents` or `forms` (more on this later).

 By default pact is **strict**, it will throw at generation time if it cannot infer the json-schema for a spec, but it will allow you to specify the missing bits.